Skip to Main Content

 Can state-level policies improve health equity?

-Reach Justice is a five-year (2024-2029) study funded by the National Institute of Nursing Reach (NINR).
-This research project seeks to understand how policies related to the criminal legal and housing systems are associated with health and as such, represent interventions that, both independently and together, can promote or undermine health equity goals.
+REACH Justice was funded as a five-year study (2024–2029) by the National Institute of Nursing Research (NINR) and was prematurely terminated before the completion of its planned aims.
+The suspension of federally funded research projects outside of standard scientific timelines raises important concerns regarding funding stability, continuity of evidence generation, and the capacity of research to inform health equity–oriented policy.
+REACH Justice was designed to investigate how criminal legal and housing policies shape health, recognizing these policy domains as powerful interventions that can either advance or erode health equity when considered independently or in concert.
+This research project sought to understand how policies related to the criminal legal and housing systems are associated with health and as such, represent interventions that, both independently and together, can promote or undermine health equity goals.
 By examining policies in the domains of housing and mass incarceration and the way that populations and individuals experience these policies, directly and indirectly, we hope to offer new perspectives on how to promote individual and population health.
 In turn, this research will demonstrate how policy reforms and/or other strategies to achieve justice in these domains will, in turn, promote better health for all.

 At the national level: We will create measures of the criminal legal and housing policy climates across US states with the greatest potential for affecting health equity (either negatively or positively) and analyze their impacts on the health of state populations.